Comments will not be given on Final Exams. No grade appeal process exists at the school and all grades are final.

 AAMPLE® online students will use the school's Learning Management System (LMS), Desire2Learn (D2L), email, chat rooms, streaming audio and video to communicate with other students and faculty.
 AAMPLE® on-campus students will meet at Florida Coastal School of Law.

 The AAMPLE® courses are typically five weeks long; the late fall and summer cohorts are four weeks.
 Online orientation sessions are the week before the program officially begins and exams are the week after classes end, so your total time commitment for AAMPLE® is six or seven weeks depending on if you're in a 4-week or 5-week cohort.

 Yes.
 Coastal Law is accredited by the American Bar Association.

 The AAMPLE® curriculum is comprised of material and topics from two traditional law school courses.
 They are offered at zero credits in the AAMPLE® program.
 Introduction to the 4th Amendment is a public law offering using an appellate case method of instruction.
 Negotiable Instruments is a private law course based on a statutory framework.

-You must satisfactorily complete the computer literacy form, application and explain any legal history.
+You must satisfactorily complete the application and explain any legal history.
+This process is administered by FCSL Admissions.

 No. Because AAMPLE® is a performance-based program, financial aid is not available.
 Financial aid is only available for degree programs.
 If admission is gained to the Law School, then students may apply for financial aid.